 "Short tub or long?"

-"I'd like to see you try to run the bathhouse," Mary had challenged me earlier, planting seed.
+"I'd like to see you try to run the bathhouse," Mary had challenged me earlier, planting the seed.
 This said in response to well-meant but poorly received suggestions on how to maybe improve place a bit.
 It was taken too personally as fault-finding by bespectacled Linda (Mary's aunt by marriage), who'd had a lock on bathhouse operation forever.

 Soon becoming routine: tub scrubbing and hosing; washing, drying, and folding mountains of laundry; plus, depending on season, keeping one or two wood stoves stoked, and frequently refilling of water dispensary as thirsty sauna goers kept draining it.

-It was meeting a varied stream of new arrivals and helping them enjoy their time there that made job so exciting and rewarding, giving one the chance to mingle with humanity in positive way.
+It was meeting a varied stream of new arrivals and helping them enjoy their time there that made job so exciting and rewarding, giving one the chance to mingle with humanity in a positive way.

 The bathhouse really needed changes in order to throw off its creaky, almost mildewed, past.
 It sometimes felt like an old rural health sanitarium.
-Possibly in past such regimented Believer airs evolved in defensive reaction to conventional pill-and-procedure society dismissing mineral water cures as pure quackery.
+Possibly in the past such regimented Believer airs evolved in defensive reaction to conventional pill-and-procedure society dismissing mineral water cures as pure quackery.